bikash3024/google-homepage/README.md

-Just a dummy google homepage
+Just a dummy google homepage, part of odin project foundation.